yunkunrao/tendermint.com/content/docs/guides/using-tendermint.md

 Using `broadcast_tx_commit` will wait until the transaction is committed in a block or until some timeout is reached, but will return right away if the transaction does not pass `CheckTx`.
-The return value for `broadcast_tx_commit` includes two fields, `check_tx` and `append_tx`, pertaining to the result of running the transaction through those TMSP messages.
+The return value for `broadcast_tx_commit` includes two fields, `check_tx` and `append_tx`, pertaining to the result of running the transaction through those ABCI messages.

 The benefit of using `broadcast_tx_commit` is that the request returns after the transaction is committed (ie. included in a block), but that can take on the order of a second.